QA process testing typically ensures that stated business requirements are met and that applications behave as the business desires.

 Many retail companies have a good point of sale QA process, but it is usually built from an IT viewpoint.
 While marketing and store operations monitor the end user experience, perhaps the QA process should also consider more of an end user and customer viewpoint.

 End user personnel or customers are much more attuned to the application experience and should be involved in the later stages of a QA process.
 By adding non-IT and end users in the process, they can provide valuable input in the application by identifying any missing details that would enhance the shopping experience.
+Learn more about RPE’s POS services and solutions.

 Review Ease of Use/Clarity